sw82/divelog/README.md

 - [x] if in a csv import you only have a location, but no lat len this is okay and should be reverse geocoded internally. the functionally is there anyways.
 - [ ] refactor carefully and delete files not needed
 - [ ] when uploading to git repo never upload my custom database entries. only the sample data
+- [ ] security check that you cannot accidentally remove the database or make sql injections

 ## Recent Changes

+- **Fixed File Upload Issues**:
+  - Fixed file input handling for CSV import to prevent double-click requirement
+  - Improved UX for file selection with proper styling
 - **Improved CSV Import**:
   - Added automatic detection of CSV delimiters (comma or semicolon)
   - Enhanced empty row detection to skip blank lines